Contextual Bandits with Continuous Actions: Smoothing, Zooming, and Adapting: Smoothed regret guarantees

 The key changes over \pe are as follows.
-First, we write~\pref{eq:pe_optimization-body} as an optimization problem rather than a feasibility problem, which allows for data-dependent improvements in our loss estimates.
+First, we write~\pref{eq:pe_optimization-body} as an optimization problem rather than a feasibility problem, which allows for \df{instance}-dependent improvements in our loss estimates.
 Second, our importance weighting crucially exploits smoothing for low variance.
 Finally, we employ the median-of-means estimator to eliminate an unfavorable range dependence with importance weighting.
-Interestingly, this last step is inconsequential for~\pref{corr:stoch_ring_instance} and for prior results with finite action sets, but it is crucial for obtaining our data-dependent bound, since we need the error of our loss estimator to scale with the characteristic volume $V_m$.
+The immediate consequence of this estimator is that we can eliminate the need for uniform exploration, which appears in prior literature on contextual bandits with finite action spaces~\cite[e.g.][]{dudik2011efficient,agarwal2014taming}.
+Perhaps more interestingly, the median-of-means estimator is unnecessary for~\pref{corr:stoch_ring_instance} and for prior results with finite action spaces, but it is crucial for obtaining our \df{instance}-dependent bound, since we need the error of our loss estimator to scale with the characteristic volume \df{$V_m \defeq \EE_{x \sim \Dcal}\base\rbr{\bigcup_{\pi \in \Pi^{(m)}}\ball_h(\pi(x))}$}.

+As we have described the algorithm, it requires knowledge of the marginal distribution over $\Xcal$, which appears in the computation of $V_m$ and in the optimization problem.
+Both of these can be replaced with empirical counterparts, and since the random variables are non-negative, via Bernstein's inequality, the approximation only affects the regret bound in the constant factors.
+This argument has been used in several prior contextual bandit results~\citep{dudik2011efficient,agarwal2014taming,krishnamurthy2016contextual}, and so we omit the details here.

 For the proof, we first use convex duality to upper bound the value of~\pref{eq:pe_optimization-body} in terms of the characteristic volume $V_m$, refining~\citet{dudik2011efficient}.
 As the objective divided by $h$ bounds the variance of the importance weighted estimate in~\pref{eq:ips_estimate}, we may use Chebyshev and Chernoff bounds to control the error of the median-of-means estimator in terms of $V_m,h$, and $n_m$.
 Our setting of $n_m$ then implies that $\Pi^{(m+1)} \subset \Pi_{h,12r_{m+1}}$.
 Two crucial facts follow: (1) the instantaneous regret in epoch $m+1$ is related to $r_{m+1}$ and (2) $V_{m+1}$, which determines the length of the epoch, is related to the packing number $M_h(12r_{m+1},h)$.
 Roughly speaking, this shows that the regret in epoch $m$ is $n_m r_m \lesssim M_h(12r_m,h)/r_m$, which we can easily relate to the smoothing coefficient.